hieppy2000/selen_autom/docs/config_openssh_window.md

 # 3. Change "CYGWIN sshd" service in window to local system
     - In window, open sevices application and right click to open properties page of "CYGWIN sshd" service
     - Select Logon tab, and enable "Local System account" and enable "Allow with desktop"
+    - Note that this step needs to do before run "net start sshd" service